 What kind of Bachelor’s in Nursing degree should you get?

 For those already working, an online nursing degree program may be just the thing.
-But for those who are able to dedicate the full-time work necessary to complete a residential program, we’ve created this ranking of the best undergraduate BSN programs in the country.
+For those who able to dedicate the full-time work necessary to complete a residential program, we’ve created this ranking of the best undergraduate BSN programs in the country.

 College Choice Score: 100

 Average Net Price: $19,950

 Duke University offers a few pathways to BSN programs through its nationally recognized nursing school.
 The most popular option is the accelerated bachelor of science in nursing, which helps students complete the program in four consecutive semesters, or within 16 months.